Fs00/Win10BloatRemover/README.md

 **Default value:** an array containing a set of scheduled tasks that are deemed superfluous or undesirable.
 [See the full list here](https://github.com/Fs00/Win10BloatRemover/blob/master/src/Configuration.cs#L106L120).

 ### `WindowsFeaturesToRemove`
-Configures which Feature-On-Demand (FOD) packages should be removed by specifying their names.
-As with system services, the program will remove all packages whose name starts with the names you specify (particularly useful since often FODs are made up of multiple packages with very similar names).
+Configures which Feature-On-Demand (FOD) capabilities should be removed by specifying their names.
+As with system services, the program will remove all feature capabilities whose name starts with the names you specify (particularly useful since FODs have their version hardcoded in the name).
-You can find the names of all removable FOD packages on your system with the PowerShell command `(Get-WindowsPackage -Online).PackageName`.
+You can find the names of all FOD capabilities available for your system (including non-installed ones) with the PowerShell command `Get-WindowsCapability -Online`.

-**Allowed values:** an array containing an arbitrary number of FOD package names
+**Allowed values:** an array containing an arbitrary number of FOD capability names
-**Default value:** an array containing a set of FOD packages that are deemed superfluous for most users:
+**Default value:** an array containing a set of FOD capabilities that are deemed superfluous for most users:
-  - `"Microsoft-Windows-InternetExplorer"` (Internet Explorer 11)
+  - `"App.StepsRecorder"` (Steps Recorder)
-  - `"Microsoft-Windows-Hello-Face"` (Windows Hello face authentication)
+  - `"App.Support.QuickAssist"` (Quick Assist app)
-  - `"Microsoft-Windows-QuickAssist"` (Quick Assist app)
+  - `"App.WirelessDisplay.Connect"` (Connect app, pre-installed only on some devices)
-  - `"Microsoft-Windows-TabletPCMath"` (Math Input Panel, Control and Recognizer)
+  - `"Browser.InternetExplorer"` (Internet Explorer 11)
-  - `"Microsoft-Windows-StepsRecorder"` (Steps Recorder)
+  - `"Hello.Face"` (Windows Hello face authentication)
-  - `"Microsoft-Windows-WirelessDisplay"` (Connect app, pre-installed only on some devices)
+  - `"MathRecognizer"` (Math Input Panel, Control and Recognizer)

 ## Release cycle and versions
 The binaries of this tool can be used only on a specific Windows version, so that, for example, you have an EXE for version 1809 and one for 1903, with the latter raising an error when run on an OS version different from 1903.
 This is done to ease developer maintenance and to make the tool impossible to run on an incompatible system (mistake-proof😉).